 – Widespread job loss and income will make travelers more cautious in the short term and it will impact how much they are willing to pay; for instance a staycation in their home country and shorter trips will be more palatable than longer, luxury, and international excursions.
 Some travelers will ‘wait and see’ due to health fears and choose shorter and closer trips and the demand will change.
 This shift will also have an impact on costs.

-- Tourism companies and airlines will advertise crazy low prices in the short term – They will be desperate to get travelers back after travel is open again.
+– Tourism companies and airlines are advertising crazy low prices in the short term – They are desperate to get travelers back after travel is open again.
 This activity will be short term.
 It will be impossible to sustain low pricing long term in a low margin industry like tourism.

 –Longer-term, the impact of the bankruptcy of airlines, hotels, and attractions will drive up costs, and if regulations and safety require them to book fewer people for their services to satisfy distancing measures, costs for travel companies will increase.
 Unfortunately, travel will most likely become more expensive vs. pre-COVID, and it will not remain accessible for everyone.
 To add to the challenge, the virus has caused a deep financial crisis, and the disposable income for many travelers will not improve for some time.

 Pay close attention to the price sensitivity in the market, how it will change, and do your research on pricing comparisons.

 Don’t assume that low prices is what all travelers are willing to pay.
 This is not true.
 In fact in a study by Amadeus Sept 2020 , 70% of travelers expect to have the same or more budget for holidays.